COVID cases by county, ZIP code

-HARRISBURG — The Pa.
-Department of Health updated COVID-19 cases by county and ZIP code Wednesday.
-Positive cases, with cases by ZIP code in parentheses, are as follows.
+HARRISBURG — The Department of Health released its daily report regarding COVID-19 cases by county, and ZIP code.

+Columbia County has the most cases in the area with 296, as well as deaths with 13.
+Northumberland County is at 100 positive cases, Lycoming 86 (3 deaths), Montour 50, Union 38 and Snyder 33 (1 death).

 (0) comments